allegroai/clearml-docs/docs/guides/frameworks/catboost/catboost.md

 ![Experiment hyperparameters](../../../img/examples_catboost_configurations.png)

 ## Console
-Text printed to the console for training progress, as well as all other console output, appear in **RESULTS > CONSOLE**.
+Text printed to the console for training progress, as well as all other console output, appear in **CONSOLE**.

 ![Experiment console](../../../img/examples_catboost_console.png)